Lewes Speakers Festival

 Holly Bourne

-Long Way Home (Recommended age: 13+ (particularly suited to 14–18) also suitable for adults!
+The Yearbook (Recommended age: 13+ (particularly suited to 14–18) also suitable for adults!

 Sunday 10th May 13.30 - 14.30

 Holly Bourne is one of the UK’s most celebrated YA authors, known for tackling complex issues affecting young people with honesty, empathy and wit.
-Her novels explore mental health, feminism, relationships and identity, earning critical acclaim and a devoted readership.
+Her award-winning novels explore mental health, feminism, relationships and identity, earning critical acclaim and a devoted readership.

 Recommended age: 13+ (particularly suited to 14–18) Also suitable for adults